 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 But there are some exceptions to the at-will rule.
-If your Alabama employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Alabama employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your legal rights, you may have a claim against your employer for wrongful termination.

-This article covers some of the legal grounds you might have for suing your employer in Alabama for wrongful termination.
+This article covers some of the common legal grounds for suing your employer in Alabama for wrongful termination.
 Laws change, however, and this is not a comprehensive list of Alabama employment rights.
 To find out whether you have a legal claim for wrongful termination, speak to an experienced Alabama employment lawyer.

-Under federal law, it is illegal for an employer to fire someone based on a protected characteristic, such as race or religion.
-Federal law prohibits employers from firing employees because of their race, color, national origin, sex, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
+Under federal law, it is illegal for employers (of a certain size) to fire an employee based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 Alabama law also prohibits discrimination based on age, if the employee is at least 40.

-If you believe you were fired for discriminatory or retaliatory reasons, you must file a charge of discrimination with a government agency before you may proceed with a lawsuit.
+Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
 In Alabama, the laws prohibiting discrimination are enforced by the federal Equal Employment Opportunity Commission (EEOC), which has offices in Birmingham and Mobile.
 You can find the location, contact information, and hours of these Alabama EEOC offices at the EEOC’s Field Offices page.

 Breach of Contract